Developer Guide

 - Should work on any mainstream OS as long as it has

-or above installed. - Should be able to hold up to 100000 dogs, owners and dog programs without a noticeable sluggishness in performance for typical usage.
+Java 11or above installed. - Should be able to hold up to 100000 dogs, owners and dog programs without a noticeable sluggishness in performance for typical usage.

 - Should be usable by a tech novice who is not familiar with CLI.